First Year Advising & Class Registration

 So what is advising (for those of you who are new to college)?
 The process of “advising” at the college level means that you will discuss with your advisor the general education courses required for the college (The McDaniel Plan), review the results of your placement exams in English, Math and Second Language and then choose the most appropriate classes for you to take for that semester.

-For transfer students, once you confirm your major with Academic Affairs (410-857-2790 or email@example.com) the college will assign you an advisor in your major department.
+For transfer students, once you confirm your major with the First Stop Office (410-857-2790 or firstname.lastname@example.org) the college will assign you an advisor in your major department.

 The next step will be to contact your advisor by email or phone and set up a time to meet by phone, email or in person.
 It is important that you contact your advisor as soon as possible so you do not fall behind in the process of advising and class registration.
 Classes fill very quickly so you do not want to miss any of this process.